May 3 – 23, 2014

 exhibition—seeing the art works come together in the space,

-deciding where to place each piece,
+deciding where to place each piece, often

 making unexpected connections.
 That’s the moment when